Ahma0205/Bike-Rental-Demand-Perdiction/README.md

 - Functioning_Day: it shows that if the system were working or not.
 Yes or No

 #### Libraries:
-Pandas
+Pandas,
-NumPy
+NumPy,
-Matplotlib
+Matplotlib,
-seaborn
+seaborn,
 Scikit Learn

 #### Step to follow:
-Data preparation (cleaning, transformation, reduction)
+Data preparation

-Visualization and Feature Engineering (Normalization)
+Visualization and Feature Engineering

 Modeling and Evaluation

 HyperParameter Tuning